Alex-Skp/creating-oong-database/README.md

 	```
 	$ python3 etl.py
 	```
 	If all went well, you will see printed that all files were loaded in the tables.
 4- To test if the data has been properly inserted, you can run the jupyter notebook test.ipynb, and look into what has been inserted in the tables.

 ## To do / to be improved:
 -Make a diagram of the database for this readme file.
--Test this project with a bigger database, and not a sample of it
+-Test this project with a bigger database, and not a sample of it.